 Step 5 – Remove your hand from the bottom and watch in amazement as the paper stays covering the glass and the water doesn’t spill out.

 How Does the Experiment Work?

-Do note that while the paper will stay for awhile, it will likely fall eventually.
+Do note that while the paper will stay for a while, the paper will become saturated and it will fall eventually.

 More Science Fun